trinodb/trino/docs/src/main/sphinx/security/opa-access-control.md

       table_resource.tableName == "restricted_table"
   }
 ```
-the format expected by the plugin is a result (here "rowFilters") that contains
-an array of "{"expressions":"clause"} where each expression is basically a where
+The response expected by the plugin is an array of objects, each of them in the
-clause.
+format `{"expression":"clause"}`.

+Each expression essentially behaves like an additional `WHERE` clause.

+Also, It is possible for **multiple** row filters to be returned for a single
+OPA request, they will all be applied.

+About "identity"
+- each object may contain an identity field.
+The identity field allows Trino to
+  evaluate these row filters under a **different** identity - such that a filter
+  can target a column the requesting user cannot see.

 ## Column masking

-Column masking allow you to denied access to a particular column instead of the
-whole table from your OPA policy.
+Column masking allows Trino to mask out/obscure the data in some columns for
+specific users, without outright denying access.
+This plugin supports fetching
+column masks from OPA.

-for these kind of policies to work, make sure to set
+For these policies to be enabled, make sure to set
-`opa.policy.column-masking-uri` in the opa-plugin configuration
+`opa.policy.column-masking-uri` in the opa-plugin configuration.

-here is an example bellow
+For instance, a policy configuring column masking may be implemented as below:

 ```rego
   package trino